Willie169/Android-Non-Root/README.md

 export DISPLAY=":1"
 ```

-You may even put this variable to your bashrc or profile so you don't have to always set it manually unless display address will be changed.
+You may even put this variable to your bashrc or profile so you don’t have to always set it manually unless display address will be changed.

 You can connect to the VNC server from a VNC viewer to view the output.